 (c)

-Figure 3. (a) Power vs 10logRL for TEG1; (b) Power vs ΔT at matched load; (c) Open circuit voltage Vs ΔT
+Figure 3. (a) Power vs 10logRL for TEG1; (b) Power vs ΔT at matched load for the three TEGs; (c) Open circuit voltage vs ΔT for the three TEGs.

-The power density (power per unit area) vs ΔT at a matched load for each module is also shown in figure 3b.
+The power density (power per unit area) vs ΔT at a matched load for each module is shown in figure 3b.
 Even though TEG 1 generates higher power compared to the other TEGs, due to its larger surface area, it has a lower power density compared to the other TEGs.
 It may be even better to use a combination of TEG 2 and TEG 3 While having information about the maximum power from a TEG is very important to plan the power budget of an application, it is also more important to have a measure of the power factor and power per area to correctly understand the capabilities of a TEG and making the right decision in the design choice stage.

 The open circuit voltage and ΔT also have a linear relationship and this is clearly depicted by Fig 3c.
 TEG 1 has the highest open circuit voltage for a temperature gradient compared to the two TEGs.
 Knowing the open circuit voltage under different temperature gradients is useful when employing maximum power point tracking (MPPT) on the TEG.